-Positive Money Europe is setup as a Belgian nonprofit association (ASBL) since end-2018.
-Please find below more details on our governance.
+Positive Money Europe has been set up as a Belgian non-profit association (ASBL) since the end of 2018.
+Please find below more details on our governance structure.

 Board of Administration

-Positive Money Europe’s Board of administration is a non-executive body responsible for the organisation’s vision, mission, strategic direction, finances and governance.
-The Board has the authority to appoint and / or dismiss the Executive Director, and to hold the executive director accountable towards the organisation’s documented strategy and targets.
-Currently the Board of administration is composed of four members, who are all unremunerated and acting on their personal capacity.
+Positive Money Europe’s board of administration is a non-executive body responsible for the organisation’s vision, mission, strategic direction, finances and governance.
+The Board has the authority to appoint and/or dismiss the Executive Director, and to hold him or her accountable towards the organisation’s documented strategy and targets.
+Currently the Board of Administration is composed of four members, who are all unremunerated and acting on their personal capacity.
 You can see the list and bios of our current board members in the section below.

 As the organisation grows, we are seeking to recruit up to three people to join the board of administrators in 2023.
-We are looking in particular for people with experience or expertise in one of the following areas: Governance management, Financial management, Equality and diversity, Belgian law, Campaigning, Movement building or community organising, Human resources.
+We are looking, in particular, for people with experience or expertise in one of the following areas: governance management, financial management, equality and diversity, Belgian law, campaigning, movement building and community organising, or human resources.

 Relationship with the international Positive Money movement

-Positive Money Europe is part of an international movement, which operates in the UK since 2010 and in the US since 2021.
+Positive Money Europe is part of an international movement, which has been operating in the UK since 2010 and in the US since 2021.
 Even though each legal entity acts autonomously from each other, a memorandum of understanding ensures we pursue a similar vision in a spirit of mutual cooperation in key strategic areas.

 Executive Director, Positive Money UK